KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/README.md

 The system needs to be able to verify the identity of the *Host*.
 The project does not aim at providing solution to this problem as there are vendors in the market offering such solutions.

 Considered options are:
-- Blue Media 1pln money transfer loop, openbanking-based verification, "Selfie"-biometrics verification, Liveness check biometric verification.
+- [Blue Media](https://bluemedia.pl/) - 1pln money transfer loop, openbanking-based verification, "Selfie"-biometrics verification, Liveness check biometric verification.
-- Authologic - banking KYC, 1gr money transfer loop, "Selfie" biometrics, email verification, polish cell number verification, foreign cell number verification, digital id w/ PIN, digital ID w/o PIN.
+- [Authologic](https://authologic.com/pl) - banking KYC, 1gr money transfer loop, "Selfie" biometrics, email verification, polish cell number verification, foreign cell number verification, digital id w/ PIN, digital ID w/o PIN.
-- Autenti
+- [Autenti](https://autenti.com/pl/) - the offer seemed to include only e-signature verification, and didn't suit project needs.

 ## Risks